As a visitor to this site you are entitled to know what happened as soon as your computer sent a request for our web pages.

 Growth of the demand for training led to a move to Kloof where the more picturesque surroundings provided more scope for practical exercises to cement skills taught in the lecture room.

 In October 2010 the academy moved to bigger premises north of Hillcrest.
 In March 2012, the Academy opened an office in La Lucia, Durban as this location is more convenient for clients in the North and South Coast to reach after work and on week-ends.
 Following various costing pressures in the intervening year, however, all tuition was re-consolidated in the upper Highway location in March 2013 in order to avoid the need to increase course prices which would have resulted if both facilities were retained.

 In July 2012 the Academy, after numerous requests and after extensive research, writing and editing, launched a distance learning option for a selected range of courses.
 This has enabled more people from diverse locations to gain from our knowledge and experience in teaching photography.
 This knowledge has been gained from our experience of expanding the knowledge and skills of more than 7 400 amateur, enthusiast and professional photographers in total as at mid-2017.

 KZN Photo Academy is in the upper highway area (Hillcrest), KZN.
 Formal

 classes are conducted here for most courses (except the week-end

 workshops which take place at selected away venues) unless a client opts for the individualised, home tuition offering.

-The classroom is near a working studio.
-Thus students can freely move from desk to studio as the need arises to put any given technique into practice as well as to practically observe the results of setting changes or new techniques.
+The classroom is located within a working studio facility which includes cooking facilities for food photography and a customised outdoor area to permit the application of principles as they are taught.
+Thus students can put any given technique into practice as well as practically observe the results of setting changes or new techniques.